epam/Wilma/README.md

 Wilma
 ===========
-Wilma is a Java based proxy and stub application, or in other words, a Service Virtualization solution.
-It consists of two applications:
+Wilma is a combined HTTP/HTTPS **Service Stub and Proxy**, written in Java.
+Its main purpose is to test applications/services/components those functionality relies/depends on another - usually 3rd party - service or services.
+The solution consists of two applications:

-* Wilma application
+* **Wilma** application
-* Wilma Message Search application
+* **Wilma Message Search** application

+**Wilma** application is the highly configurable **Service Stub and Proxy**.
-**Wilma application** acts as a proxy between two components those are communicating over HTTP/HTTPS.
-It logs the messages, and makes it possible to stub/mock requests based on the configuration defined in an XML file(s).
-Also configurable via plugins.
+It logs the messages, and meanwhile acts as a proxy between the components, makes it possible to stub responses based on configuration defined in XML file(s).
+It is designed for use in test environments where test automation is in use (unit, integration, functional or end-to-end).
+Also can be used for manual tests.
+It is expandable easily via plugins.

-**Wilma Message Search application** provides high performance searching of the request-response pairs that were logged by Wilma application.
+**Wilma Message Search** application provides high performance searching of the request-response pairs that were logged by Wilma application.

 #Quick intro for end users
 ##Wilma application
 ####Requirements
 * JRE 7
-* The latest release of Wilma application.
+* The latest [release](https://github.com/epam/Wilma/releases) of Wilma application downloaded and extracted into a folder.

 ####Running
 `java -jar wilma-x.y.z.jar wilma.conf.properties`